Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Representation zeta functions of nilpotent groups

 As in \cite[Section~2.2]{Voll/10} one shows that

-This yields the following corollary to Proposition~\ref{pro:zeta=poincare}. \begin{corollary} If $p>c$ then In particular, the zeta function $\zeta_{\bfG(\lri)}(s)$ is a rational function in $q^{-s}$. \end{corollary} Indeed, the rationality in $q^{-s}$ of integrals like~\eqref{equ:integral} is a well known fact in the theory of $\mfp$-adic integration; cf., for instance,~\cite{Denef/91}.
+This yields the following corollary to Proposition~\ref{pro:zeta=poincare}. \begin{corollary} Under the hypothesis of Proposition~\ref{pro:zeta=poincare} we have In particular, the zeta function $\zeta_{\bfG(\lri)}(s)$ is a rational function in $q^{-s}$. \end{corollary} Indeed, the rationality in $q^{-s}$ of integrals like~\eqref{equ:integral} is a well known fact in the theory of $\mfp$-adic integration; cf., for instance,~\cite{Denef/91}.